cs3110/textbook/src/chapters/modules/includes.md

 end
 ```

-Suppose we wanted add `of_list` to that module too.
+Suppose we wanted to add `of_list` to that module too.
 One possibility would be to
 copy and paste that function from `ListSet` into `UniqListSet`.
 But that's poor
 software engineering.
 So let's rule that out right away as a non-solution.